edstott/EEE1labs/DECA/IssieStick/section4.md

 | 01    | X1X1          | 01         |
 | …    | …         | …        |

-- [ ] Complete the state transition table
+- [ ] Complete the truth table for state transitions

-The state machine will generate direction signals for the head position counters, so output Y will be a 4-bit bus.
+The state machine will generate direction signals for the head position counters, so its output Y will be a 4-bit bus.
-We want the direction to change as quickly as possible when a button is pressed, so we will derive the direction signals from the next state bus.
-If we used the current state to generate the output there would be an extra tick of delay, since the head counters would only change direction on the tick after the state machine changed state.
+The value of Y will depend on N:

 | N | Y | Effect |
 | ----- | ------------- | ---- |